Skip to Content

 Do you put a tree skirt under a tree collar?

 This is 100% a personal preference.
 I prefer a clean, modern look which means no tree skirt.
-But, if you want layers or an almost carpet for your gifts, there is no harm in layering a tree skirt with a tree collar!
+But, if you want layers or an almost carpet for your gifts, there is no harm in layering a tree skirt under a tree collar!

 Check out my favorite DIY tree skirts here!